Updated March 20th, 2018

 But first, here is an infographic you can use to help you determine the study materials you want to use:

-The NASM Essentials of Personal Fitness Training 4th Edition Revised, is obviously going to be your best tool, as all information that makes it onto the NASM CPT Exam can be found inside.
+The NASM Essentials of Personal Fitness Training 6th Edition is obviously going to be your best tool, as all information that makes it onto the NASM CPT Exam can be found inside.

 It is composed of the Code of Professional Conduct (page vii), 20 chapters, and Appendices A-D. All of these sections need to be read to ensure you have covered all potential information that makes it onto the test.